 For more information go to our Facebook event at https://goo.gl/9wKhhr.

 Democrats Abroad Norway (DAN) is excited to welcome members and friends to our website.
 We'll be keeping this page up-to-date with news about events we're planning in the time ahead, as well as opportunities for our members to get involved.
 Please also be sure to check out other sections of the site.

 Not yet a member?
 Register on this site today, and you'll hear from us soon.
-And please follow DAN on Facebook, where we post news about events we're planning, links to especially good articles on politics we've come across, resources for mobilizing against the Trump agenda, and so much more.
+And please follow DAN on Facebook, where we post news about events we're planning, links to especially good articles on politics we've come across, resources for mobilizing voters, and so much more.

 Kathy L. Kelley (aka Kelley) published Democrats Abroad Norway Summer Event Photos in News 2017-07-18 05:58:42 -0400